 “It makes them less relevant to populations that have health disparities, which is a large number of people.
 It puts these populations at a disadvantage . . . it seems unfair,” said Norah Deluhery, coordinator of The Food4Health Alliance, a group that’s pushing for the guidelines for be more inclusive of Americans from disadvantaged minority groups and those with chronic diseases.

 Critics say The Food4Health Alliance is using the focus on structural racism to undermine the guidelines’ scientific process.
-According to the Union of Concerned Scientists (UCS) and other groups, the Food4Health Alliance was founded in part by the Nutrition Coalition, an organization that is controversial for promoting low-carb, high fat diets and has worked to discredit some of the guidelines’ science-based recommendations.
-This week, over 200 members of the Academy of Nutrition and Dietetics signed a letter asking the Academy to severe ties with the Nutrition Coalition.
+According to the Union of Concerned Scientists (UCS) and other groups, the Food4Health Alliance was founded in part by the Nutrition Coalition, an organization that is run by Nina Teicholz, a proponent of the low-carb, high fat diet and has worked to discredit some of the guidelines’ science-based recommendations.
+This week, over 200 members of the Academy of Nutrition and Dietetics signed a letter (obtained by Civil Eats) asking the Academy to sever ties with the Nutrition Coalition.
 The letter does not discount the urgent need to address the root causes of diet-related health disparities and stresses the need to find new mechanisms to address these disparities, UCS’s Sarah Reinhardt said.